Appyx/gpio-reflect/README.md

 Only one process at a time can access it, the others have to wait.
 But any action can be interrupted with ctrl+c.

-* To record a signal just read the file with cat or something else.
+* To record a signal just read the file with `cat` or something else.

-* To send the recorded signal just wirte the signal to the file.
+* To send the recorded signal just wirte the signal with `echo` to the file.

+You need `sudo` for interacting with the module.

 You have to use the format of the recorded signal:
 `MILLIS.MICROS|MILLIS.MICROS|`...